 •Slowly return trunk to forward position and step up to repeat on the other side.

 The Hope – No Back Pain for You

-These tests and exercises shouls help you to assess and eliminate your back pain.
-Some people can do this on their own, but some may need a little bit of professional help.
+The tests and exercises from a physical therapist will help assess and eventually eliminate your back pain.
+Some people can do this on their own, but most will need professional help.
 If you find yourself in need of some additional help, consult an experienced physical therapy professional in your local area.
-If that area happens to be the the Lehigh Valley, Transform Rehabilitation would be glad to help you.
-Trained Physical Therapists will figure out what works best for you.
+If that area happens to be the the Lehigh Valley, Transform Rehabilitation would be glad to help you get back to your normal, active life.